globus/globus-automate-client/docs/source/globus_action_providers.rst

 Synchronous / Asynchronous: Synchronous

-The Globus Transfer mkdir Action Provider uses the `Globus Transfer Make Directory API`_ to create a new directory on an endpoint.
+The *Globus Transfer - Make Directory* action provider uses the `Globus Transfer Make Directory API`_ to create a new directory on an endpoint.
 The input is simply the id for endpoint where the directory will be created and the path on the endpoint to the directory to be created.

 .. literalinclude:: ../../examples/action_bodies/mkdir.json